rsanchezgarc/cesped/README.md

 ### Train
 In order to train the model on one target, you run
 ```
-python -m cesped.trainEntry --data.halfset <HALFSET> --data.targetName <TARGETNAME>
+python -m cesped.trainEntry --data.halfset <HALFSET> --data.targetName <TARGETNAME> --trainer.default_root_dir <OUTDIR>
 ```
 with `<HALFSET>` 0 or 1 and `<TARGETNAME>` one of the list that can be found using `ParticlesDataset.getCESPEDEntries()` Some available targets include
 - TEST.
 A small subset of EMPIAR-10166
 - 10166.
 The EMPIAR-10166
 - 11120.
 The EMPIAR-11120
+- 10280.
+The EMPIAR-10280
+- 10409.
+The EMPIAR-10409

 Do not forget to change the configuration files or to provide different values via command line or environmental variables.
-In addition, `[--config CONFIG_NAME.yaml]` also allows to overwrite the default values using (a/some) custom yaml file(s).
+In addition, `[--config CONFIG_NAME.yaml]` also allows to overwrite the default values using (a/several) custom yaml file(s).
 Use `-h` to see the list of configurable parameters.
 Some of the most important ones are.
 - trainer.default_root_dir.
 Directory where the checkpoints and the logs will be saved, from [defaultTrainerConfig.yaml](cesped%2Fconfigs%2FdefaultTrainerConfig.yaml)
 - optimizer.lr.
 The learning rate, from [defaultOptimizerConfig.yaml](cesped%2Fconfigs%2FdefaultOptimizerConfig.yaml)
 - data.benchmarkDir.
-Directory where the benchmark entries are saved, from [defaultDataConfig.yaml](cesped%2Fconfigs%2FdefaultDataConfig.yaml)
+Directory where the benchmark entries are saved, from [defaultDataConfig.yaml](cesped%2Fconfigs%2FdefaultDataConfig.yaml).
+It is recommended to change this in the config file.
 - data.num_data_workers.
 Number of workers for data loading, from [defaultDataConfig.yaml](cesped%2Fconfigs%2FdefaultDataConfig.yaml)
 - data.batch_size. from [defaultDataConfig.yaml](cesped%2Fconfigs%2FdefaultDataConfig.yaml)

 ### Inference
-In order to predict the poses on one target, you run
+By default, when using `python -m cesped.trainEntry`, inference on the complementary halfset is done on a single GPU after training finishes, and the starfile with the predictions can be found at `<OUTDIR>/lightning_logs/version_<\d>/predictions_[0,1].star`.
+In order to manually run the pose prediction code (and to make use of all GPUs) you can run
 ```
 python -m cesped.inferEntry --data.halfset <HALFSET> --data.targetName <TARGETNAME> --ckpt_path <PATH_TO_CHECKPOINT> \
 --outFname /path/to/output/starfile.star